Zepheira

 zepheira : ze-fear’-a

-I’m fortunate enough to be part of a team of industry leaders who have come together to help provide effective solutions to address various data integration, collaboration and knowledge exchange challenges.
-During the discussion on what to call ourselves, we found ourselves discussing a wide range of inter-related topics including philosophy, values, experiences, lessons learned and future goals.
-James Lipton’s Inside the Actors Studio questions, care of Bernard Pivot, we found equally insightful :) In the process of sharing our individual views on various subjects we collectively recognized that while each of us are respected industry leaders in various areas, we also shared a deep passion for the arts.
+After we decided we wanted to come together as a team we had to figure out what to call ourselves.
+In the process of this exploration, we found ourselves mind walking around a wide range of inter-related topics including philosophy, values, experiences, lessons learned and future goals.
+In the process of sharing our individual views on various subjects we collectively realized that while each of us are respected industry leaders in various areas, we also shared a deep passion for the arts.
 We found that everyones ‘hobby’ was incredibly artistic in nature – pottery, woodworking, sculpting, music, poetry, martial arts, weaving / fabric, photography, etc.

-I own only one piece of “serious” art (something I paid money for).
+Woodworking and metalworking are my passions.
+That said, I only own one piece of “serious” art (something I paid money for).
 It’s a painting from an Armenian artist named Vakhtang.
 My wife and I stumbled upon this piece independently in Sausalito and it holds a special place in our hearts.
 I walk past it everyday and everyday I pause briefly to breath it in.
 It’s a bit of a daily ritual of mine; viewing this piece makes me pause, reflect and subsequently feel a bit better about life, the universe and everything.

 It was one of those ‘ah ha!’ moments that we as a team had and it came together instantly: “Zepheira, ‘The Art of Data’”.
 It simply felt right.